Consultant Resume / CV - examples of what to include

 - Be sure to mention the range of departments each project brought you into contact with, as this shows your ability to communicate and collaborate at all levels.

-- Mention the size of the teams you've been involved with and the number of departments and/or organizations you've liaised with on projects.
+- Mention the size of the teams you've been involved with and the number of departments and/or organisations you've liaised with on projects.

-- Emphasize that projects have been completed on time and within budget.
+- Emphasise that projects have been completed on time and within budget.

 Experience for a consultant resume / CV

 - Provide a one-sentence overview of your technological solution.
-This can be longer in more complex scenarios - i.e., if the consultation involved a range of technologies across different sites or organizations.
+This can be longer in more complex scenarios - i.e., if the consultation involved a range of technologies across different sites or organisations.

 - Detail the range of management responsibilities you held, the number of reports you managed, and who you reported to.
 Also outline who you had to consult and collaborate with, both internally and externally.